Thursday, January 3, 2008

 Yes, but is she Jewish?

 What?!
-Mom would want me to ask.
+Mom would have wanted me to ask.
 Video found on Metacafe, from Joey and David.com.

 The Laundry Girl, Never Forget Her ! - Funny bloopers are a click away